-- Polar Alignment Scope with Illuminator (PASILL3) for quick and easy polar alignment - Pier accessory trays (TRAY08) for 8" pier and support bars (TRAYSB) handy to keep your eyepieces close at hand - Longer counterweight shaft (M12601-B) 19.5" stainless steel shaft - Hi-Lo Latitude Wedge (900WDG) for those who already own one of our other adapters allows use from tropical or polar latitudes: (+/- 0° to 20° or +/- 68° to 88°). - Santa Barbara Instrument Group CCD Imaging cameras, STV, ST-4 Autoguider or other imaging camera- if you plan to pursue CCD imaging or astrophotography
+- Polar Alignment Scope with Illuminator (PASILL4) for quick and easy polar alignment - Pier accessory trays (TRAY08) and (TRAY08H) for 8" pier and support bars (TRAYSB) handy to keep your eyepieces and other accessories close at hand! - Longer counterweight shaft (M12601-C) 19.5" (18.5" usable) stainless steel shaft - 9" counterweight shaft extension (M12675) - Hi-Lo Latitude Wedge (900WDG) for those who already own one of our other adapters allows use from tropical or polar latitudes: (+/- 0° to 20° or +/- 68° to 88°).
+Use the knobs & washers, azimuth adjuster block and center pivot screw from the other adapter. - 900 Flat Surface Adapter for attaching one of our pier adapters to your own custom pier or tripod. - Santa Barbara Instrument Group CCD Imaging cameras, STV, ST-4 Autoguider or other imaging camera- if you plan to pursue CCD imaging or astrophotography